UNH Behavioral Intervention Team

 Statement of Need

-The Behavioral Intervention Team shall provide consultation to the Dean of Students regarding students who are at risk of harming themselves or others.
+The Behavioral Intervention Team shall provide consultation to the Assistant Dean of Students regarding students who are at risk of harming themselves or others.
+The Assistant Dean of Students shall act as Case Manager.

 Members come to the team with authority in managing both academic and co-curricular aspects of the University experience and may therefore spot trends and set up early intervention services as they evaluate behaviors from a variety of campus perspectives.

-The Team shall suggest referrals to appropriate offices, or mandate psychological assessments if necessary.
+The Team shall suggest referrals to appropriate offices, and/ or mandate psychological assessments if necessary.

-The Team shall consist of the Dean of Students (Chair), Assistant Vice President for Student and Academic Services and Director of Residential Life, Director of the Counseling Center, Director Education and Promotion, Health Services, Associate Provost for Academic Achievement and Support, and Deputy Chief of the University Police Department.
+The Team consists of the Assistant Dean of Students (Case Manager), Dean of Students, Assistant Vice President for Student and Academic Services and Director of Residential Life, Director of the Counseling Center, Director Education and Promotion, Health Services, Associate Provost for Academic Achievement and Support, and Chief of the University Police Department.

 The BIT shall consult with and collaborate with UNH staff, faculty, and offices as appropriate and on a need to know basis.